New York mobster Charles ‘Lucky’ Luciano earned his nickname through a life spent narrowly escaping the clutches of his many enemies.

 “But it clicked best with Luc Nilis, with whom I played at PSV.”

-Together for two seasons at PSV from 1994 to 1996, it may have been Ronaldo who moved on to Barcelona, but Nilis more than matched his achievements on the pitch in Holland, winning Dutch Football of the Year in 1995 and finishing Eredivisie Top Scorer in 1996.
+Together for two seasons at PSV from 1994 to 1996, it may have been Ronaldo who moved on to Barcelona but Nilis more than matched his achievements on the pitch in Holland winning Dutch Football of the Year in 1995 and finished Eredivisie Top Scorer in 1996.

-A year later, Nilis helped PSV to a first league title in five years, finishing top scorer once again, while on the international stage, goals home and away in a qualifying play-off against Ireland saw Lucky Luc guide Belgium back to the World Cup, having missed out on Euro 96.
+A year later and with Ronaldo now at Barcelona Nilis helped PSV to a first league title in five years and finished top scorer once again in 1997.
+On the international stage, goals home and away in a qualifying play-off against Ireland saw Lucky Luc guide Belgium back to the World Cup, having missed out on Euro 96.

 “He’s important for us on the training field with his technical possibilities and he’s very good with two feet,” he once told the BBC on the eve of Euro 2000.

-It seemed like there was no end to Luc’s luck either, after PSV added a young striker from Heerenveen by the name of Ruud van Nistelrooy to their ranks a year later.
+It seemed like there was no end to Luc’s luck either after PSV added a young striker from Heerenveen to their ranks a year later.
+A striker by the name of Ruud van Nistelrooy.

-To say Nilis and Van Nistelrooy made for a good partnership would be an understatement: over the next two seasons the pair bagged 103 league goals between them, finishing first and second in the Eredivise scoring charts.
+To say Nilis and Van Nistelrooy made for a good partnership would be an understatement: over the next two seasons, the pair bagged 103 league goals between them, finishing first and second in the Eredivisie scoring charts.

-This wasn’t down to luck though: to this day Van Nistelrooy ranks Nilis among his best ever strike partners.
+This wasn’t down to luck though: to this day Van Nistelrooy considers Nilis among his best ever strike partners.
 “He was the master for me,” the Red Devils favourite would later recall.

 By the year 2000, however, it looked like the partnership was about to break up with Van Nistelrooy targeted by Manchester United and Nilis coming to the end of his contract with PSV.

-With Van Nistelrooy seemingly on the way to Manchester, a Premier League move was the most appealing prospect for Nilis with Aston Villa offering a big-money deal to the Belgian, who would also be not too far from his old strike partner.
+With Van Nistelrooy seemingly on the way to Manchester, a Premier League move was the most appealing prospect with Aston Villa offering Nilis big-money move that would allow him to follow his friend over to England.

 He probably couldn’t believe his luck – a veteran forward enjoying something of an Indian summer, Nilis was getting the opportunity to test himself in the much-vaunted English top-flight.

-Things started well enough too: Nilis scored on his debut for the club in the Intertoto Cup and then followed that up with a screamer against Chelsea on his Premier League debut.
+Things started well enough too: Nilis scored on his debut for the club in the Intertoto Cup and then followed that up with an absolute screamer against Chelsea on his Premier League bow.

 Then, all of a sudden, Lucky Luc Nilis stopped being lucky.